 During this time, our client lost his job and Greg helped our client find new employment, which was secured, and our client was able to remain on diversion.
 After two years, probation was finally terminated and the criminal case was dismissed.

 All along, the client maintained his driving privileges, which was the goal, so he could continue working or look for work.
-This was necessary so that our client could pay off the delinquent child support owed.
+This was necessary so that our client could pay off the delinquent child support owed, which he eventually did.

 For more information about the issues in this case summary, click on the following articles:

 - What Punishment Do I Face for a Probation Violation?

 - May a Judge Extend Summary Probation Beyond Three Years If There Are Probation Violations?